-Poms, hand held props and costuming may be used.
-Wearable and handheld items are allowed in all categories and can be removed and discarded from the body in a safe and controlled manner.
+Poms are allowed, but props are not allowed.
+See glossary for prop definition.
+Wearable items used to enhance the routine are allowed in all categories and may be removed and discarded from the body in a safe and controlled manner.
 If taken off and danced with, it becomes a prop.
 Standing items such as chairs, stools, ladders, etc. are not allowed.
 If you are unsure if your prop falls within the given definition, please contact the NDA Office.
 Props may not be "stored" in the offstage wings of the performance space.

-Refer to pages 28-31 section for prop use in Game Day Division.
+Note: Refer to pages 30-36 section for prop use in Game Day Division.